 Without Title is a direct translation of Jedenje Bogova (trans.
 Theophagia), a diary of a chief officer at the Jasenovac concentration camp, that describes various experiments aimed at cracking Croatian anti-fascists and communist collaborators.
 The diary was published independently by Goran Cuckovic in 1982, re-igniting the tensions between Serbian and Croatian populations in Yugoslavia.
 It was one of the most sought after books in the late 1980s, and it was reprinted five times.
 After looking for the book for almost ten years, I finally acquired it online, from a Croatian collector.
 I am not interested in the authenticity of the book’s content.
 The power that it exerted upon the Serbian public imagination was so immense it begat equally gruesome acts, auto-propagating, writing the next chapter.
 In 1991, the Yugoslav civil war started.
 Quotes from the book were printed on Serbian banners during Srebrenica and Vukovar killings.

 The entire text is presented as a one large print mounted horizontally on a table top (the entire text, with translation break notations).
 The table surface of the print is coated in silver particles (scratch-off paint).
 Initially the surface appears to be a minimal matte gray/silver monochrome.
 The table is covered with an acrylic case hosting a medium size boa constrictor.
-As it moves in the case, the snake scratches the gray off, revealing the text in the spots where it rubs the print surface most often.
+As it moves in the case, the snake scratches the gray off, revealing the text in the spots where it rubs the print surface most frequently.

 Sonic affect, absorption, and physical aspects of sound inscription motivate video works like Djinn & Tonic (2011).
 A narrative inspired by Hofstadter’s Little Harmonic Labyrinth, cybernetic black box, and the dizzying atonal structures, was pressed into an 12 inch record, with a labyrinth etched on one side.
 Titled Infinity, the Answer to all Questions, the recording served as a soundtrack for the video, a high definition photographic tableau, made up from all the objects comprising the narrative.
 As the story unfolds, the objects are rearranged slightly, the record needle traverses a labyrinth, making the record skip every time the needle goes over the etched labyrinth wall.